uwegeercken/evaluator/README.md

     EvaluationResult<String[]> result = logic.evaluate(testData.split(";"))

 The static "evaluate" method returns an EvaluationResult.
-It contains the results of all checks and groups. the passed method returns true if the provided data passes the defined logic and returns false if not.
+It contains the results of all checks and groups.
+The passed method returns true if the provided data passes the defined logic and returns false if not.
 You can process a list of data objects easily by repeatedly calling this method.

 You may use multiple groups.
-When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group using the connectingToPreviousGroupUsing method - default is AND.
-When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectingChecksUsing(...) method - default is AND.
+When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group using the connectorToPreviousGroup method - default is AND.
+When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectorBetweenChecks(...) method - default is AND.

     Logic<String[]> logic = new Logic.Builder<String[]>()
                 .addGroup(new Group.Builder<String[]>("group1")
-                    .connectingChecksUsing(ConnectorType.OR)
+                    .connectorBetweenChecks(ConnectorType.OR)
                     .withCheck("it's Charles", fieldArray ->  fieldArray[0].equals("Charles"))
                     .withCheck("it's Peter", fieldArray ->  fieldArray[0].equals("Peter"))
                     .build())
                 .addGroup(new Group.Builder<String[]>("group2")
                     .withCheck("is grown up", fieldArray ->  Integer.parseInt(fieldArray[1]) > 18)
-                    .connectingToPreviousGroupUsing(ConnectorType.AND)
+                    .connectorToPreviousGroup(ConnectorType.AND)
                     .build())
                 .addGroup(new Group.Builder<String[]>("group2")
                     .withCheck("with big shoesize", fieldArray ->  Integer.parseInt(fieldArray[4]) > 44)
-                    .connectingToPreviousGroupUsing(ConnectorType.OR)
+                    .connectorToPreviousGroup(ConnectorType.OR)
                     .build())
             .build();